DaviD4Chirino/Awesome-Input-Icons/README.md

  A Object class with `static functions` that search the given action name and returns the proper icon.
 Icons made by Kenney.

+## Installation

+Go to the releases tab and download the latest source.
+Inside it there will be a addons folder with the `awesome input icons`.
+Drag and drop the addons folder into the base of your project.

+Or go to the `AssetLib` tab and search for `Awesome Input Icon` and download it form there.

+Then go to `project>project config>plugins` and activate Awesome Input Icons.

 ## How to use

 You can: